vertexproject/synapse/docs/synapse/support.rst

 Slack
 -----

 Best effort chat based support is available through the `Synapse Slack`_.
-An invite link to that Slack instance can be found at `Synapse Slack Invite`_.
+You can find Vertex Project analysts, developers, and other users who can help with questions you may have.

 Service Desk